sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 Transformed Up-Down Paradigm Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **Procedure** If “Arithmetic” the quantity defined by the step size will be added or subtracted to the parameter that is adaptively changing.
-If “Geometric” the parameter that is adaptively changing will be multiplied or divided by the quantity defined by the step size.
+-  **Procedure** If ``Arithmetic`` the step size will be added or subtracted to the parameter that is adaptively varied.
+If ``Geometric`` the parameter that is adaptively varied will be multiplied or divided by the step size.

--  **Initial Track Direction** This determines when the first turpoint will be called.
-If the initial track direction is “Down” the first turnpoint will be called the first time the adaptive track turns upward.
-If the initial track direction is “Up” the first turnpoint will be called the first time the adaptive track turns downward.
+-  **Corr.
+Resp.
+Move Track** This determines whether correct responses move the adaptive track down, or up.
+Choose down if you want the adaptive parameter to *decrease* as a consequence of correct responses.
+Choose up if you want the adaptive parameter to *increase* as a consequence of correct responses.
+For example, in a signal detection task in which the signal level is varied you should choose ``Down`` (signal level decreases as a consequence of correct responses).
+On the other hand, in a signal detection task in which the noise level is varied you should choose ``Up`` (noise level increases as a consequence of correct responses).

--  **Rule Down** Set the number of consecutive correct responses needed to subtract the current step size from the adaptive parameter (for arithmetic procedures) or divide the adaptive parameter by the current step size (for geometric procedures).
+-  **Rule Down** Set the number of consecutive correct, or incorrect responses, depending on which type of responses move the track down, needed to make a step down.

--  **Rule Up** Set the number of consecutive incorrect responses needed to add the current step size to the adaptive parameter (for arithmetic procedures) or multiply the adaptive parameter by the current step size (for geometric procedures).
+-  **Rule Up** Set the number of consecutive correct, or incorrect responses, depending on which type of responses move the track up, needed to make a step up.

 -  **Initial Turnpoints** Set the number of initial turnpoints.
 The initial turnpoints serve to bring quickly the adaptive track towards